rlehfeld/rpyc-ng/docs/tutorial/tut3.rst

 .. note::
-    The ``conn`` argument for ``on_connect`` and ``on_disconnect`` are added in rpyc 4.0.
+    The ``conn`` argument for ``on_connect`` and ``on_disconnect`` are added in RPyC-NG 4.0.
 This is backwards incompatible with previous versions where instead the service constructor is called with a connection parameter and stores it into ``self._conn``.